Limited availability. Q4 slots filling now ·

 • After month 3: 60% new features, 40% tech debt

-If you hit product-market fit, you'll have happy users.
-At that point, you can afford to slow down feature development and pay down technical debt before it buries you.
+If you hit product-market fit, you will have happy users.
+At that point, you can afford to slow feature work and pay down debt before it buries you.
+For more on this, read the real cost of technical debt.

 FAQ

-Q: Can we build an MVP in 4 weeks?
+Can I build an MVP in 4 weeks?

-A: Sometimes.
-If your MVP is truly minimal (3 core features, simple design, no external integrations), a team of 2–3 experienced developers can ship in 4–5 weeks.
-But most startups underestimate scope.
-Plan for 8–12 weeks, and you'll thank me if you finish in 8.
+Sometimes.
+If your MVP is truly minimal (3 core features, simple design, no heavy external integrations), a small team of seasoned developers can ship in 4-5 weeks.
+The GigEasy MVP shipped in 3.
+Most startups underestimate scope, so plan for 8-12 weeks and treat 4-6 as a stretch goal rather than a default.

-Q: Should we start with a mobile app or web?
+Should I start with a mobile app or web?

-A: Start with web.
-A web app is 40% cheaper and faster to build.
-After product-market fit, build native mobile.
-Or use React Native/Flutter for cross-platform (still slower than web for MVP).
-Most successful startups (Instagram, Airbnb, Stripe) started with web.
+Start with web.
+A web app is roughly 40% cheaper and faster to build, runs everywhere, and lets you iterate without app-store review cycles.
+After product-market fit, build native mobile or a thin React-Native shell.
+Most successful startups (Airbnb, Stripe, Notion) started with web.

-Q: How do we avoid building features that users don't want?
+How do I avoid building features users do not want?

-A: Priorities.
-You have 4 options: 1) Cut features.
-2) Extend timeline (hire fewer people).
-3) Raise more money.
-4) Launch with what you have (MVP).
+Four options: (1) cut features, (2) extend the timeline by hiring fewer people, (3) raise more money, (4) launch with what you have and iterate.
 Most startups choose 1 or 2.
 Do it ruthlessly and ship.

-A: Yes.
-Design isn't cosmetic; it's usability.
-A designer prevents the "users don't understand how to use this" problem that kills adoption.
-Budget $12K–$15K upfront.
-It's non-negotiable.
+Yes.
+Design is not cosmetic; it is usability.
+A designer prevents the "users do not understand how to use this" problem that quietly kills adoption.
+Budget $12k-$15k upfront.
+It is non-negotiable.

 • Define core features ruthlessly.
 Cut 80%, ship 20%.

-• Use boring, proven tech (React, Node, PostgreSQL).
+• Use boring proven tech (React or Vue, NestJS or Laravel, PostgreSQL).
 Avoid experimental frameworks.

-• Hire 3–4 contractors or a small agency.
-Avoid solo developers for anything critical.
+• Hire 3-4 contractors or one senior engineer who works directly with you.
+Avoid junior-only teams for anything critical.

 • Monitor and measure from day one.
 Fix bugs before users find them.